Cosmo Graham

-Cosmo Graham is a professor in the Faculty of Law at the University of Leicester.
-He specialises in the field of law relating to the regulation of public utilities and is co-editor of the Utilities Law Review.
-He also specialises in competition law and teaches constitutional law and company law.
+Cosmo Graham is a British legal scholar.
+He was a professor in the Faculty of Law at the University of Leicester between 1999 and 2021.
+He specialised in the field of law relating to the regulation of public utilities and is co-editor of the Utilities Law Review.
+He also specialised in competition law and taught constitutional law and company law.

 Professor Graham was a member of the UK's Competition Commission (1999–2008).
 He is Co-Editor of Utilities Law Review.